 Henry’s grip on my thigh tightened, as though he was trying to curl his fingers into a fist.
 His voice was colored with savagery when he answered.
 “For once, I agree with you.”

 What had they done to Aberdine?
 I’d barely seen the man since that fateful night.
 All rumors of his debauchery had ceased.
 Whenever he did make an appearance, he seemed a changed man, always on his best behavior.

 I shook my head.
 “Not exactly.”

 “And by agreement, you mean the day your father’s letter arrived ordering you to marry him?”
-John supplemented.
+John asked.

 “I never told him no, John.
-Or to stop,” I said.
+Or to stop.”